johnrudolph/beast-master/rules.md

 # Setup

-- Shuffle the Age deck, and draw 3 Age cards.
-Set them face-up at the top of the board.
+- Shuffle the Age deck, and draw an Age card for Ages I, II, and III.
+Set them face-down at the top of the board.
+Reveal Age I, locate its Beast Lair and Beast, and place them in the center space of the board.
+Place each player's Colossus on that same space.
 - Each player chooses a color, and receives a set of 1 Colossus and 10 Acolytes of that color.
 - Shuffle the Colossus Card deck and place it near the board.
 Deal each player 2 Colossus Cards.
 - Set aside 16 Grass Tiles face-down.
 Shuffle the Lair tiles and put 2 face-down with the Grass tiles.
 Shuffle the remainder of the Environment Tiles, draw 8 and put them face-down with the 18 other tiles.
 Shuffle these 26 Tiles and keep them face-down.
 Return all other Environments and Lairs back to the box.